cyberark/cyberark-conjur-cli/README.md

 #### Define connection parameters

-In order to login to conjur you need to have 5 parameters known from advance.
+To log in to Conjur, you need the following information:

 ```
 conjur_url = "https://my_conjur.com"